FarisArmoush/FarisArmoush/README.md

 # Faris Armoush

-Hello there! 👋 I'm Faris Armoush, a passionate Flutter Developer based in Jordan.
-I'm 21 years old and currently on a journey to master the art of mobile development.
+Hello there! 👋 I'm Faris Armoush, a passionate Flutter Developer on a journey to master the art of mobile development.

 ## About Me